 Metro Water Services Solar

 A significant aspect of Metro Water Services Energy Management Plan was its incorporation of solar energy.
 By taking an inventory of MWS facilities and evaluating them for energy use and renewable energy savings potential, Wilmot provided MWS with a feasibility study that incorporated the costs and benefits of various location and system options for onsite solar installations.
 With the full consideration of capital costs and energy savings, Wilmot was able to create a bid package that includes solar arrays at multiple MWS facilities.
 Our innovative behind the meter, third party ownership model is projected to have a strong return on investment.

 Old Dominion Freight Lines

 Old Dominion, a leading U.S. logistics provider, chose Wilmot to analyze their energy usage and locate opportunities for optimization and efficiency across their nationwide portfolio of distribution centers.
 The Wilmot Team constructed a protocol to streamline energy management and reporting for the company based on an in-depth space-function and energy use analysis.
 The Team also successfully located opportunities for solar in nationwide locations.

-In addition to public engagement, Wilmot worked with the design and construction team to create a plan for the ecological restoration of Centennial Park while also focusing on sourcing materials locally and reclaiming materials used in construction.
-This ten-year plan includes a water reuse system that allowed for storm water to be recycled within the sewage system before its filtration through the wetlands and use in site irrigation and lake recharge.
-The restoration of the aquatic ecosystem through the management of soil and native plants was also incorporated into the plan.
+In addition to public engagement, Wilmot worked with the design and construction team to create a plan for the ecological restoration of the Park while also focusing on sourcing materials locally and reclaiming materials used in construction.
+This ten-year plan included a water reuse system that allowed for stormwater to be recycled within the sewage system before its filtration through the wetlands and use in site irrigation and lake recharge.
+The restoration of the aquatic ecosystems was also incorporated into the plan through the management of soil and native plants.
 With the sustainable restoration of Lake Watauga and Cockrill Spring in Centennial Park, Metro Nashville Parks was among the first 50 projects in the nation to achieve SITES certification.

 Al Gore Office